bcermak/SoundboardApp/README.md

-# Simple HTML Sound Board App by Brandon Cermak
+# Simple HTML & Javascript Soundboard App by Brandon Cermak

 A simple application that allows users to click on pads to play songs.
 Single-click and the song plays, double-click and the song stops.